UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/alecsandra_elena.iordache/index.md

 -	The water bottle acts as the reservoir for supplying water to the plants.
 It is connected to the servo motor, and its controlled release ensures precise watering based on humidity levels.
 d.
 The module with soil moisture sensor
 -	The sensor module measures the moisture content of the soil.
 It provides data to the Raspberry Pi Pico, allowing it to determine when watering is required based on preset thresholds.
 e.
-LED
+LED RGB
--	The LED serves as an indicator that the system is watering the plant
+-	The LED RGB serves as an indicator that the system is watering the plant
 f.
+Voltage divider
+-   The voltage divider recives 9V from the battery and realise 5V to power the servo motor
+g.
 Power Supply

 ## Log

+Introducing my smart plant watering system: a combination of automation and efficient plant care.
+This system uses a soil humidity sensor to monitor moisture levels, activating a servo motor to release water from a bottle when needed.
+Power is managed through a voltage divider that provides a stable 5V from a battery.
+An RGB LED indicates the plant's status, glowing red when it needs watering and green when it is sufficiently hydrated.
+This project not only simplifies plant maintenance but also ensures optimal hydration for healthy growth.

 <!-- write every week your progress here -->